matt-42/vpp/README.md

 // Normalize pixel values and generate an image of float. auto C_normalized = eval(_V(C) * 1.f / _Max(C));

-// Note: The multiplication with 1.f allows to force convertion from int
+// Note: The multiplication with 1.f allows to force conversion from int
 // pixel to float pixel values.
 ```

 ### Limitations

-Because embeded domain specific languages such as image expressions involve
+Because embedded domain specific languages such as image expressions involve
 heavy C++ meta-programming, compilation time and compiler memory
 consumption can increase significantly with the use of long and
 complex image expressions.